Accurate Estimation of Diffusion Coefficients and their Uncertainties from Computer Simulation

-To evaluate the overall performance of our method, we repeat our analysis on the full set of \num{4096} random-walk simulations.
-Fig.~\ref{fig:random_walk}c presents a histogram of the resulting point estimates of $\D$, with each estimate derived as the mean of the posterior distribution $\prob{\D|\oMSD}$ using input data from an individual simulation.
+To evaluate the overall performance of our method, we repeat our analysis on the full set of \num{4096} random-walk simulations. \cref{fig:random_walk}c presents a histogram of the resulting point estimates of $\D$, with each estimate derived as the mean of the posterior distribution $\prob{\D|\oMSD}$ using input data from each individual simulation.
 We also show the probability distribution of estimated diffusion coefficients obtained using Bayesian regression with a mean vector and covariance matrix derived numerically from all \num{4096} simulations (solid line).
 This latter distribution represents the distribution of ``best possible'' estimates of $\D$ and exhibits the minimum possible theoretical variance.
 The close agreement between these two distributions demonstrates that our approximate Bayesian regression scheme yields nearly optimal estimates of $\D$ using data from individual simulations.
 The distribution of estimated diffusion coefficients from single simulations is slightly broader than the exact numerical results.
-This minor deviation is a consequence of the overestimation of $\varest{\oMSDi}$ at short times, noted above, which results from our use of the long-time limit in the derivation of the analytical model covariance matrix.
+This minor deviation is a consequence of the noise present in data obtained from a single simulation trajectory.

-We next consider the degree to which our method can quantify the uncertainty in $\Dest$ when using input data from a single simulation.
-Fig.~\ref{fig:random_walk}d shows the distribution of estimated variances $\varest{\Dest}$, with each sample calculated from an individual simulation trajectory.
-We also show the true variance of individual point estimates, $\var{\Dest}$, which characterises the spread of the histogram in Fig.~\ref{fig:random_walk}c.
-The distribution of estimated variances is biased relative to the true variance and skewed, due to numerical differences between the true covariance matrix $\mathbf{\Sigma}$ and the model covariance matrix $\mathbf{\Sigma^\prime}$ (further details are provided in the SI).
+We next consider the degree to which our method can quantify the uncertainty in $\Dest$ when using input data from a single simulation. \cref{fig:random_walk}d shows the distribution of estimated variances $\varest{\Dest}$, with each sample calculated from an individual simulation trajectory.
+We also show the true variance of individual point estimates, $\var{\Dest}$, which characterises the spread of the histogram in \cref{fig:random_walk}c.
+The distribution of estimated variances is biased relative to the true variance, due to numerical differences between the true covariance matrix $\mathbf{\Sigma}$ and the estimated covariance matrix $\mathbf{\Sigma^\prime}$ (further details are provided in the SI).
 In general, however, the distribution of the estimated variance shows good agreement with the true sample variance.
-Notably, the precision of this estimate is significantly greater than obtained using OLS or WLS and their corresponding textbook statistical formulae.
+Notably, the precision of this estimate is significantly greater than obtained using OLS or WLS and their respective textbook statistical formulae.